cytoscape/cytoscape-automation/for-app-developers/cy-automation-cy-rest-basic-sample/README.md

 To add your app's endpoints to CyREST, you must register instances of Java Objects annotated using JAX-RS.

-In this Sample App, all the necessary classes to illustrate this, with inline documentation explaining the annotations used, can be found in the package ```org.cytoscape.cyrestswaggersample.internal```.
+In this Sample App, all of the necessary classes to illustrate this (with inline documentation explaining the annotations used) can be found in the package ```org.cytoscape.cyrestswaggersample.internal```.

 The ```GreetingResource``` interface contains our JAX-RS annotations, which its implementation, ```GreetingResourceImpl```, inherits.